-An anti-malarial drug called Chloroquine was said to be a treatment for COVID-19, whereas, till this minute, no actual medication is known to be found.
+An anti-malarial drug called Chloroquine was said to be a treatment for COVID-19, whereas, till this minute, no actual medication is known to be found that can cure COVID.
 But, the U.S. Food and Drug Administration (FDA) organization submitted a statement to clarify that Chloroquine is not the right choice to pause COVID-19.
-Before you start using a drug, make sure it gets approved by the government.
-There are many posts regarding the drug and its dosages.
-Many government orders regarding the same.
-But always consult a medical practitioner before taking any medications.
+Therefore, always check that the government has approved a drug before using it.

-Chloroquine and Hydroxychloroquine are anti-malarial drugs.
-It was discovered in the year 1934.
+Chloroquine and Hydroxychloroquine are antimalarial drugs.
+It was discovered in 1934.
 They are also helpful in the treatment of lupus and rheumatoid arthritis.
 Hydroxychloroquine has lesser toxic effects than Chloroquine.
-This drug was tested for COVID-19 because of the drug’s anti-viral property which was described in a research article in 2003.
+This drug was tested for COVID-19 because of the drug’s antiviral property, which was described in a research article in 2003.

 But the World Health Organization (WHO) has already claimed that Hydroxychloroquine or Chloroquine shows no effects in COVID patients.
 Based on their studies on Chloroquine as a preventive treatment for COVID-19, WHO has declared that Chloroquine is ineffective against illness, hospitalizations, and death due to COVID.
 They neither reduce deaths nor help anyone with moderate COVID.